SassDoc/sassdoc/README.md

 * `-v, --verbose`: Run in verbose mode.
 * `-c, --config`: Path to JSON file containing variables to be passed to the view.
+* `-t, --theme`: Theme to be required.
+It will override the configuration value.
 * ` --no-update-notifier`: Do not run the update notifier check.

 ### Node